vmware-archive/vmware-vcenter/docs/esx_portgroup_readme.md

   1. Create
      This method creates a port group instance based on the specified input parameters.
-     As the port group gets created on a the given vswitch, the specific vswitch must exist on the specified host.
+     As the port group gets created on a given vSwitch, the specific vSwitch must exist on the specified host.
      A user can set the port group type to either VirtualMachine or VMkernel (Used for vmotion and NIC teaming.
 Also, the IP address, the traffic shaping policy and the VLAN ID of the port group can be set by the user.

   2. Destroy
-     This method removes the port group from the specified vswitch.
+     This method removes the port group from the specified vSwitch.

   3. Set VLAN ID
-     This method sets the VLAN ID of the created port group.
+     This method sets the VLAN Id of the created port group.

   4. Set traffic shaping policy
      This method sets the traffic shaping parameters in terms of average bandwidth, peak bandwidth and the burst size on the created port group.

   5. Set the IP configuration of the port group
      This method sets the IP settings (dhcp/static) on the created port group.
-	 Note: To update the IP address, it is required to set the vmotion flag to "Enabled", so that it gets enabled before updating the IP address to either dhcp/static.
+	 Note: To update the IP address, it is required to set the vMotion flag to "Enabled", so that it gets enabled before updating the IP address to either dhcp/static.

   6. override failover policy
-	 This method overrides the failover order of vswitch and sets it as per the input given by user.
+	 This method overrides the failover order of vSwitch and sets it as per the input given by the user.

   7. Set mtu size
-	 This method sets the mtu size of created port group.
+	 This method sets the MTU size of the created port group.

   8. Set failback
-	 This method sets the failback flag on created  port group.
+	 This method sets the failback flag on the created  port group.

   9. Set checkbeacon
-	 This method sets the checkbeacon flag on created port group.
+	 This method sets the checkbeacon flag on the created port group.

 # -------------------------------------------------------------------------
 # Summary of Parameters.